 WHY is STEM Education Critical?

 Did you know that 62% of California's fastest growing occupations require at least some post-secondary vocational education in a STEM related field?
 However, many high school graduates do not have the sufficient mathematical or critical thinking skills to even enter post-secondary vocational training.
 Mathematical and scientific literacy are now considered basic core competencies that are included in the definition of a 21st century literate individual.
 Students leaving high school with these skills will have a variety of college and career options in growing STEM fields that will continue to drive economic growth.
 The President's Council on Science and Technology issued a report in 2010 which states that innovation in science and technology accounted for more than half of our economic growth in the United States in the 20th century and an analysis of the future shows that will continue to be true.

 Become a Leader in STEM Education!

-At CGU, we heed the call.
-Our School of Educational Studies is working to create a whole new breed of STEM teachers who focus on transferable scientific skill sets who can prepare the next generation of American workers and leaders.
-We have taken into account publications such as, Rising Above the Gathering Storm (2005), which highlights the lack of progress American students are making in math and science education and its relationship to the ways we teach STEM in the U.S. In 2010, researchers continued to conclude that we have made little or no progress in the teaching of STEM in K-12 settings at large.
-Our high schools still remain highly compartmentalized, teaching subjects in isolation with little or no attempts to draw connections between the STEM disciplines and their real-world applications.
+CGU’s School of Educational Studies is working to create a whole new breed of STEM teachers who focus on transferable scientific skill sets who can prepare the next generation of American workers and leaders.
+We have taken into account publications such as, Rising Above the Gathering Storm (2005), which highlights the lack of progress American students are making in math and science education and its relationship to the ways we teach STEM in the United States.
+In 2010, researchers continued to conclude that we have made little or no progress in the teaching of STEM in K-12 settings at large.
+Our high schools still remain highly compartmentalized, teaching subjects in isolation with little or no attempt to draw connections between the STEM disciplines and their real-world applications.
 Recent research has shown that student achievement is significantly impacted when these links are made.